felipeweb/pgtablemd/README.md

 ## Why I fork the project

-The main project seems dead and the of `psycopg2` has a bug with newest postgreSQL so I update version to `2.7.1` to fix details https://github.com/psycopg/psycopg2/issues/594
+The main project seems dead and the version of `psycopg2` has a bug with newest postgreSQL so I update version to `2.7.1` to fix details https://github.com/psycopg/psycopg2/issues/594

 ## Installation
 ```